Sinoe County: Geography

 The county has lower tropical forests which has mid size hills composed of various valleys and water courses.
 These forests receive a very high rainfall ranging from 3000 mm to 4100 mm per year in two distinct seasons.
 It has evergreen forests.
 While in the uplands it is conducive for rice cultivation, the low-lying areas are conducive for yam, cocoa, plantains, potatoes, vegetables, rubber, coffee and sugarcane.
 Sinoe County has two community forests: Nitrian with an area of 958 ha and Nimopho with an area of 7320 ha.
 It has the Sapo National Park (180436 ha, a National protected area.
 Sankwehn Proposed Reserve, occupying an area of 80348 ha is a National proposed reserve, while LTPC Reforestation Project with an area of 154.2 ha) is a National plantation area.

 Demographics

-As of 2008 the county had a population of 102,391.
-With 54,767 males and 47,624 females, the sex ratio was 1.15:1, a marked increase from the 1.03:1 found at the 1994 census.
-The number of households during 2008 was 14,533 and the average size of the households was 6.4.
-The population was 3.10 per cent of the total population, while it was 2.90 per cent in 1994.
-The county had an area of 3,770 sq mi and the density per sq.mi was 27.
-The density during the 1984 census stood at 17.
-Liberia experienced civil war during various times and the total number of people displaced on account of wars as of 2008 in the county was 15,289.
-The number of people residing in urban areas was 17,519, with 9,053 males and 8,466 females.
-The total number of people in rural areas was 49,270, with 25,810 males and 23,460 females.
-The total fraction of people residing in urban areas was 17.11 per cent, while the remaining 048 per cent were living in rural areas.
-The number of people resettled as of 2008 was 32,832 while the number of people who were not resettled was 485.
-The number of literates above the age of ten as of 2008 was 23,907 while the number of illiterates was 34,812 making the literacy rate 40.71 per cent.
-The total number of literate males was 15,558 while the total number of literate females was 8,349.
+According to the 2022 Liberia Population and Housing Census, Sinoe County had a population of 151,149 people, accounting for about 2.9 per cent of Liberia’s total population.
+The county recorded a significant increase from the 104,932 people counted in the 2008 census.

+The population consisted of approximately 79,362 males and 71,787 females in 2022, reflecting a slightly higher male population.

+Sinoe County remains sparsely populated relative to its land area of about 3,914 square miles.
+In 2022 the county had a population density of roughly 39 persons per square mile, one of the lowest densities in Liberia.

+Most residents live in rural areas, reflecting the county’s largely forested landscape and limited urban development.
+The county’s population represents one of the smallest shares of Liberia’s total population despite Sinoe being among the larger counties by land area.